FAIR State Search Guide

 • Use a hybrid path when a Maryland appraiser can document condition locally while a furniture or decorative arts specialist supports attribution and market analysis.

-• Document access constraints early, including stairs, elevators, storage facilities, executor availability, insurer deadlines, and attorney or CPA review timing.
+• Document access constraints early, including stairs, elevators, storage facilities, executor availability, insurer deadlines, and advisor review timing.

 Prepare furniture photos before contacting appraisers

 A consistent photo packet helps Maryland appraisers decide whether the work needs local inspection, remote screening, specialist input, or a broader personal property route.
-It also makes fee comparison more reliable.
+It also makes fee comparison cleaner.

 • Photograph each piece from the front, back, sides, underside, interior, drawers, feet, hardware, labels, cabinet marks, repairs, finish, veneer, upholstery, and condition areas.